One question we get from a lot of new homebrewers is, “How do I know how strong my beer will be?” Luckily, the answer is easy: use a hydrometer!

 - Plato: Used mostly by professional brewers.
 Plato is a measure of the concentration of dissolved solids (mainly sugars) in a wort.
 1-degree Plato equals roughly 4 points of specific gravity

 - Brix: Mainly used in wine-making, one degree Brix is 1 gram of sucrose in 100 grams of solution.

-Since SG is most common in homebrewing, we’ll be focusing on this unit.
+Since SG is most common in homebrewing, we’ll be focusing on this gravity scale.

 When To Use A Hydrometer

 Measuring the specific gravity of your beer provides useful information about the brewing process.
 Brewhouse and fermentation efficiency, stability, and alcohol percentage are all important to know for brewers.